 Unfortunately, Wall Street has done a horrible job of portraying investing.
 Buying and selling stocks, dramatic swings in the market, chasing returns, hardworking people “losing” their life savings – this is how Wall Street portrays investing.
 However, none of that actually describes investing – it describes gambling.
 And the truth is, a lot of clients who come to Stash asking for investing help, don’t realize there’s a difference.
 Helping to unwind the conventional understanding of investing is our biggest task.
 It happens through a specific goal-setting process that we walk clients through, which ultimately allows them to understand the link between their financial goals and the investment decisions needed to be on track to reach those goals.

-What are the biggest mistakes Millennials do when it comes to handling their own money?
+What are the biggest mistakes Millennials make when it comes to handling their own money?

 A lot of the mistakes Millennials make are not their own fault.
 Studies show that the way we handle our money, in part, comes from what we saw our parents do (or not do).
 The most common mistakes we see Millennials make are: misusing a credit card, using the wrong credit card, ignoring student loans, using a brick & mortar savings account, and becoming victims of lifestyle creep (a.k.a. living a lifestyle they can’t afford).